Quantum critical behavior of a magnetic quantum paraelectric: Discussion

 \section{Discussion}

-In this work we presented a self consistent mean field theory to discuss the temperature and the magnetic field dependence of the static dielectric susceptibility of a magnetic quantum paraelectric at low temperature.
+In this work we present a mean field theory to discuss the temperature and the magnetic field dependence of the static dielectric susceptibility of a magnetic quantum paraelectric at low temperature.
 In this material anti-ferromagnetic fluctuations are coupled to the polarization fluctuations and their interplay can lead to many interesting thermodynamic consequences when some non-thermal control parameters of both fluctuations are tuned to near critical values.
-We focus on the behavior of the system in presence of two such quantum critical points.
-Based on scaling argument near quantum critical points, we predict that there is a possibility that the low temperature suppression of the static dielectric susceptibility due to magnetic order can be compensated by polarization fluctuations.
-In that case the static dielectric susceptibility will take $1/T^2$ form as predicted for quantum critical ferroelectrics\cite{I}.
+We focus on the behavior of the system in the vicinity of two such quantum critical points both in absence and in presence of an external magnetic field.
+Based on scaling argument near quantum critical points, we predict that there is a possibility that the low temperature suppression of the static dielectric susceptibility due to magnetic order can be compensated by polarization fluctuations and the static dielectric susceptibility would take a $1/T^2$ form as predicted for quantum critical ferroelectrics\cite{I}.
+On the other hand because of magneto-electric coupling there is a possibility of new power law behavior of the static dielectric susceptibility in presence of an external magnetic field and is predicted to be $1/T^{3/2}$ in this case.
 At present, up-to our knowledge, there is no report on experimental investigations on the simultaneous effects of two such quantum critical points.
-However we point out that, search for quantum critical points is this material, as was done in case of other quantum paraelectrics, can reveal more interesting phenomena as a result of the interplay of two quantum critical points.
-This system, in many aspects is similar to the systems where anti-ferromagnetic order parameter is coupled to superconductivity\cite{Arovas}.
+Hence fitting some experimental data through the numerical solutions of self-consistent equations is not tried here.
+Rather possible new features in this multi-ferroic material near various quantum critical points are explored.
+This system, in many aspects is similar to the systems where anti-ferromagnetic order parameter is coupled to superconductivity\cite{Arovas} and can be considered as a case for multiferroic quantum criticality\cite{spalek}.